Originally posted on 02/13/20, content updated on 11/02/23

 Courtroom assigned!
 One after another, Sheriff’s Deputies come to call out a list of potential jurors to report to various courtrooms.
-I sit, comparing myself to the Schoolhouse Rock “Bill”, sitting on Capitol Hill, just waiting for the possibility of getting called, only to be “stuck in committee” for who knows how long.
-For now, it appears I am headed — along with 29 of my community “peers” — to a courtroom to face “voir dire,” which derives, as Chief Judge White so ably explained during the informative orientation video, from an old French term meaning “to tell the truth” – my French is rusty enough that I decide to take the Chief Judge at his word on this one!
+I sit, comparing myself to the Schoolhouse Rock “Bill,” sitting on Capitol Hill, just waiting for the possibility of getting called, only to be “stuck in committee” for who knows how long.
+For now, it appears I am headed — along with 29 of my community “peers” — to a courtroom to face “voir dire,” which derives, as the Chief Judge so ably explained during the informative orientation video, from an old French term meaning “to tell the truth” – my French is rusty enough that I decide not to challenge the judge on this one!

 “Wait right here, and I’ll be back to take you to the courtroom,” the Deputy tells us after assuring we are all present and accounted for.

 One step closer, and my thoughts return to how unlikely it is that, as a trial lawyer myself, I will survive voir dire to make it to one of the comfy seats in the jury box.
 Telling the truth won’t be an issue, obviously.
 The threshold question is whether the lawyers on the case like my answers.
 In the video, Judge White cautioned that one or more of us might be subject to an attorney’s “strike” and not to take it personally or to take offense if that happens.
 Yeah, right!
 How else to interpret being stricken other than: “Juror X, you are exactly the kind of person we don’t want deciding the fate of our client.
 Buh-bye!”